 ICGSM is the place where projects are enlivened, where opportunities are designed for discovering, exploring, experiencing and sharing knowledge.
 For more information on the new edition please contact us at email@example.com.

-NHAZCA (Natural HAZards Control and Assessment), Spin-off Company of “Sapienza” University of Rome, is a international leader in the analysis and monitoring of natural hazards and large infrastructures for the management and mitigation of risks.
+NHAZCA (Natural HAZards Control and Assessment), Startup Company of Sapienza University of Rome, is a international leader in the analysis and monitoring of natural hazards and large infrastructures for the management and mitigation of risks.

 NHAZCA is strongly characterized by a highly integrated and motivated team which contributes to its success and growth over time.
 Our team consists of enthusiasts geologists, engineers, project managers, and technicians coming both from private and academic world, also benefiting from a world-class network.
 Since our foundation, our team has been growing extensively and our ambition is to continue to develop new solutions and services while expanding our geographic footprint.
 Each employee is a specialist in his or her field.